 1. A grievance committee will be designated by the show management before the show begins.
 This committee will act upon protests arising out of any class.
 A grievance or protest must be made in writing and be presented by the 4-H'er only, accompanied by a \$25.00 cash fee during or immediately upon conclusion of the class in question.
 Protests made by anyone other than a 4-H'er will be considered invalid.
 The exhibitor or horse and the reasons for the protest being filed must be designated.
 Protests will be made with the understanding that the protestor's name will be made public.
 If the protest is upheld by the grievance committee, the deposit shall be refunded to the 4-H'er.
 If the protest is overruled, the deposit shall be forfeited to the horse show fund.
-The decision of the committee is final.
-The grievance committee will not reverse the placing of the class.
+The decision of the class.